felixlosada/felixlosada/README.md

 ### Hello There ⌨
-- 🔭 I’m currently working on automating my Homework  and Schedule!
+- 🔭 I’m currently working on my Portfolio!
 - 🌱 I’m currently learning iGCSE Computer Science (0984)
 - 🤔 I’m looking for help with JavaScript, Server Management and Node.js
-- 😄 Pronouns: he/him
+- 📫 How to reach me: my discord is felix#0007

 <!--
 **felixlosada/felixlosada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.